iqbalhasandev/laravel-bulksmsbd/README.md

 Integrate SMS system into your project easily with bulk sms bd's API via this plugin.

+# This package is abandoned and no longer maintained.
+The author suggests using the <a href="https://github.com/nanopkg/laravel-bulk-sms-bd">nanopkg/laravel-bulk-sms-bd</a> package instead.

 ## Installation Steps

 ### 1. Require the Package